Abdur009/Job-Application-Tracker/README.md

 # Job Application Tracker

-A modern full-stack web application designed to help individuals track their job applications organically, without the clutter of robust enterprise applicant tracking systems (ATS).
+A full-stack web application that helps users track and manage job applications in one place.
+Users can add applications, update statuses, edit records, and monitor progress through a simple dashboard.

 ## Features